A Multipartite Hajnal-Szemer\'edi Theorem: Introduction

 \begin{construct} Suppose $rn/k$ is odd and $k$ divides $n$.
 Let $V$ be a vertex set partitioned into parts $V_1,\dots,V_r$ of size $n$.
 Partition each $V_i$, $i \in [r]$ into subparts $V^j_i$, $j \in [k]$ of size $n/k$.
 Define a graph $\Gamma_{n, r, k}$, where for each $i,i' \in [r]$ with $i \ne i'$ and $j \in [k]$, if $j \geq 3$ then any vertex in $V^j_i$ is adjacent to all vertices in $V^{j'}_{i'}$ with $j' \in [k] \sm \{j\}$, and if $j=1$ or $j=2$ then any vertex in $V^j_i$ is adjacent to all vertices in $V^{j'}_{i'}$ with $j' \in [k] \sm \{3-j\}$. \end{construct}

 Figure~\ref{fig:construct} shows Construction~\ref{fischereg} for the case $k=r=3$.
-To avoid complicating the diagram, edges between $V_1$ and $V_3$ are not shown: these are analogous to those between $V_1$ and $V_2$ and between $V_2$ and $V_3$.
 For $n=k$ this is the exact graph of the construction; for larger $n$ we `blow up' the graph above, replacing each vertex by a set of size $n/k$, and each edge by a complete bipartite graph between the corresponding sets.
 In general, it is helpful to picture the construction as an $r$ by $k$ grid, with columns corresponding to parts $V_i$, $i \in [r]$ and rows $V^j = \bigcup_{i \in [r]} V^j_i$, $j \in [k]$ corresponding to subparts of the same superscript.
 Vertices have neighbours in other rows and columns to their own, except in rows $V^1$ and $V^2$, where vertices have neighbours in other columns in their own row and other rows besides rows $V^1$ and $V^2$.
 Thus $\delta^*(G) = (k-1)n/k$.
 We claim that there is no perfect $K_k$-packing.
 For any $K_k$ has at most one vertex in any $V^j$ with $j \geq 3$, so at most $k-2$ vertices in $\bigcup_{j \geq 3} V^j$.
 Also $\bsize{\bigcup_{j \geq 3} V^j}=(k-2)rn/k$, and there are $rn/k$ copies of $K_k$ in a perfect packing.
 Thus each $K_k$ must have $k-2$ vertices in $\bigcup_{j \geq 3} V^j$, and so $2$ vertices in $V^1 \cup V^2$, which must either both lie in $V^1$ or both lie in $V^2$.
 However, $|V^1| = rn/k$ is odd, so $V^1$ cannot be perfectly covered by pairs.
 Thus $G$ contains no perfect $K_k$-packing.

 This paper is organised as follows.
 In the next section we introduce ideas and results from~\cite{KM} on perfect matchings in $k$-graphs.
 Section~\ref{sec:outline} gives an outline of the proof of Theorem~\ref{partitehajnalszem}.
 In Sections~\ref{sec:blocks} to~\ref{sec:proof2} we prove several preliminary lemmas, before combining these lemmas in Section~\ref{proof} to prove Theorem~\ref{partitehajnalszem}.